hannes-marais/innovation-algebra/ia-gpt-4.md

 27. `++(X)`: Invoke Guru Mode to improve X and work towards the set goals.

+28. `Expand(X)`: Invoke Guru Mode to expand/generalize X.

+29. `Distill(X)`: Invoke Guru Mode to narrow/contract X towards/nearer to the goals.

+30. `KISS(X)`: Apply keep-it-as-simple-as-possible-but-not-simpler principle to X.

 ## Usage Instructions

 - Interpret and process IA statements in a step-by-step fashion.
 - Before evaluating an IA expression, explain what will be accomplished.
-- Explain the composition of ++ functions you generate.
+Explain the composition of ++ functions you generate.
+Write the planning to a table.
 - Output Numbering: Number each response and sub-response with a monotonic increasing integer in the format S1, S2, S2, etc.
 - Ouput tables when appropriate.